adudu21isme/rbxrulebreakers/README.md

 If you want a Serious TOS-Breaker or Exploiter to be added onto the list, [create a issue.](https://github.com/adudu21isme/rbxrulebreakers/issues/new?assignees=adudu21isme&labels=report&projects=&template=user-report.md&title=%5BUSER+REPORT%5D)

 **Users are manually added.**

+**If you don't trust this, don't use it.
+For users to be added, they must be proven guilty.**

 Made to also work with https://github.com/adudu21isme/banwavedeveloperconsolescript